yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter1-debuting-with-postgres.md

   </div>
 </div>

-Congratulations, you've completed Chapter 1!
-You have successfully deployed the first version of the YugaPlus movie recommendations service and got it operational on a PostgreSQL instance with the pgvector extension.
+Congratulations, you've finished Chapter 1!
+You've successfully deployed the first version of the YugaPlus movie recommendations service and made it work on a PostgreSQL instance with the pgvector extension.

+Moving on to [Chapter 2](../chapter2-scaling-with-yugabytedb), where you'll learn how to scale data and workloads using a multi-node YugabyteDB cluster.